Vectorworks/developer-scripting/Function Reference/Functions/Count.md

 CountValue := Count((FP=4)and(T=3)); { 3 is object type flag for 'Rectangle&amp' }
 </code>

-This is valid for all object types being assigned a name in the [[VS:Function Reference Appendix#Object Types|VectorScript Appendix]].
+This is valid for all object types being assigned a name in the [Script Appendix](../Appendix/pages/Appendix%20D%20-%20Vectorworks%20Object%20Types%20and%20Subtypes.md).

 ## Examples
 #### VectorScript ####